Search DuPage County Public Records & Information: Free

 Source: DuPage County Recorder’s Office16

 Once you’ve entered your search criteria, you’ll be taken to an online directory of documents that match.
-If you select a “Document Number,” the website will show you owner’s mailing address, as well as a legal description of the property.
-You can select “View/Print Document” button to see a scanned PDF of the record.
+If you select a “Document Number,” the website will show you the owner’s mailing address, as well as a legal description of the property.
+You can select the “View/Print Document” button to see a scanned PDF of the record.

 You can also request certified copies of documents in the database.
 Researchers can contact the Research Department of the Recorder’s Office at 630.407.5401 for instructions, costs, and more details.